giancarlo/gbc/docs/language-reference.md

 Data blocks are typed structures stored in -contiguous- memory.
 Data blocks are enclosed in brackets '[]' and are zero-indexed.

 ```
+# Creates a list named `a` containing a string 'string' and the integer 2.
 a = [ 'string', 2 ]
+# Creates a list named `b` containing a named element `label` with the value 'string' and the integer 2.
 b = [ label = 'string', 2 ]
 ```